• Skip to primary navigation

 7. Bake the sweet potatoes on a silicone mat or parchment-lined baking tray for 25-30 minutes, stirring halfway through.

-8. Bake the marinated tempeh on a silicone mat or parchment-lined baking tray for 20 minutes, stirring halfway through.
+8. Tempeh: Bake the marinated tempeh on a silicone mat or parchment-lined baking tray for 20 minutes, stirring halfway through.

-9. For the Quinoa and Dressing: While the potatoes are cooking, prepare the quinoa according to package instructions.
+9. For the quinoa and dressing: While the potatoes are cooking, prepare the quinoa according to package instructions.
 Then whisk the ingredients together for the dressing.

 Notes